GabrielCande/AirstrikerGenesisAI/README.md

 # - Airstriker-Genesis AI -

-Repository with implemente NEAT, PPO and Genetic agents for the game Airstriker-Genesis
+Repository with implemented NEAT, PPO and Genetic agents for the game Airstriker-Genesis

 # Dependencies
 ## To run the code you must have the following libraries installed: